 - Additional PPE (Personal Protective Equipment) may be required for COVID positive or suspected residents.

 - Visitors must physically distance from facility personnel and other patients/ residents/visitors that are not directly associated with the resident you are visiting.

 - Visitors will be required to sanitize their hands with facility provided hand sanitizer before the visit begins and upon conclusion of the visit.

 Visitation During an Outbreak:

-- It is safer for visitors not to enter the facility during an outbreak investigation, but visitors will still be permitted.
-Visitors will be notified of any outbreak and will be made aware of the potential risk of visiting during an outbreak investigation.
-Adherence to recommended Infection Control Protocols and Practices is essential.
+- It is safer for visitors not to enter the facility during an outbreak, however visitation will still be permitted.
+Visitors will be notified of any outbreak and will be made aware of the potential risk of visiting during the outbreak.
+Adherence to the core principles of Infection Control and Practices is essential.